 This uniquely positions DCI in the college residence hall furniture market, and gives our environmental principles a firm standing.

 Why?
-Because we are the only residence hall furniture company who controls our selection of timber, how that timber is processed into lumber, and how that lumber is assembled into furniture through our green manufacturing processes.
+Because we are the only residence hall furniture company who controls our selection of timber.
+We use sustainable methods to process it into lumber and assemble it into furniture through our green manufacturing system.

 We call this our green Vertical Integration Process (VIP).
 You can learn more about the green VIP here.